History of How the Lakewood Arts Council Began

 We opened our own facility, the South Union Gallery (which has become

 Lakewood Arts Council's Community Art Center and Gallery.
-Our facility
+That facility